billz/generate_os_list/README.md

 # generate_os_list

-The script resolves the latest RaspAP release version and date, extracts the images and uses `shasum()` to compute SHA values.
+The script resolves the latest RaspAP release version and date, extracts the OS images and uses `shasum()` to compute SHA values for the files.
 The resulting output is written to a JSON file in a format expected by the [RPi Imager](https://github.com/raspberrypi/rpi-imager).

 ## Usage